J4NN0/linkedin-web-scraper/README.md

+# DISCLAIMER

+Any actions and or activities related to the material contained within this repo is solely your responsibility.
+The misuse of the information in this repo can result in criminal charges brought against the company in question.
+The author will not be held responsible in the event any criminal charges be brought against any individuals misusing the information in this repo to break the law.

+As written in [Linkedin User Agreement](https://www.linkedin.com/legal/user-agreement): *you agree you will not use*

+   - bots or other automated methods to access the Services, add or download contacts, send or redirect messages.

+I do not promote, encourage, support or excite any illegal activity or hacking without written permission in general.

 # linkedin-web-scraper

 Python Web Scraper for LinkedIn companies.
-It performs search for companies to collect data about them.
-Then it stores the collected information into an .xls file.
+Scraping data from web browser and collect it into an .xls file.

 # Usage